Happenings in the Indian World

 Carolyn Hayes Frazier is an experienced seamstress offering basic mending service at an affordable rate.
 She will mend torn clothing.
-She will also sew and design American Indian dance outfits: Jingle dress & Fancy shawl dresses, capes, vests.
+She will also sew and design American Indian dance outfits: Jingle dress & Fancy shawl dresses, capes, and vests.
 Leggings, traditional woman's' cloth dresses and shawls as well as men's ribbon shirts.
-She also sells Native dolls.
-Order yours from her at firstname.lastname@example.org or call her at (303) 440-4695.
+Order yours from her at firstname.lastname@example.org or call her at (303) 397-9580.

 Eagle Plume's Fine Arts & Crafts of the American Indian, located at 9853 Highway 7 in Allenspark, CO.
 (10 miles south of Estes Park on Hwy.
 7).
-January through April;, we will be closed except by appointment or chance.
-They will reopen on a daily basis beginning in May- October.
+They are open on a daily basis beginning in May- October.
+They are open on weekends in January – April.
 They are always open online.
-Their hours will be: 9:00 a.m. -5:00 p.m. daily.
-Call Dayton, Ann & Nico at (303) 747-2861, email firstname.lastname@example.org and look at http://www.eagleplume.com/ and their face book page for more information.
+Their hours are: 9:00 a.m. -5:00 p.m. daily.
+Call Nico, Dayton, & Ann at (303) 747-2861, email firstname.lastname@example.org and look at http://www.eagleplume.com/ and their face book page for more information.

 Shelley Morning Song and Fabian Fontenelle, Shelley sings and Fabian dances while she sings.
-Look at their website at http://www.shelleymorningsong.com If you look on her website you can listen to Love Came to Rescue Me.
-To book them you can send an email to firstname.lastname@example.org or call (505) 261-5014.
+They will be coming to the Colorado Indian Market in January, 2020.
+Their CD won 2 NMA Awards.
+Look at their website at http://www.shelleymorningsong.com to book them you can send an email to firstname.lastname@example.org

 Native American Natural Foods,

-Theresa Halsey, Indian Voices Program, KGNU Community Radio, 4700
+them to: Theresa Halsey, Indian Voices Program, KGNU Community Radio, 4700

-30th & Walnut and go east under the bridge to the first building on
+Come to 30th & Walnut and go east under the bridge to the first building on